walkerRnD/codebuff/musings.knowledge.md

 [] Kill if it continues too far without user prompt.
 [] Prompt it not to generate the whole file when just making a local edit.
 Consider just reproducting the function edited.
 Or a block a code.
     - Before editing a file, get it to say what changes it will make and then edit just those sections.
-[] Consider confirming with the user whether to go ahead and make a change if not that confident or want more input from the user
+[x] Consider confirming with the user whether to go ahead and make a change if not that confident or want more input from the user
 [] Force updates: run the command to update app.
 [] Store previous user input's and always include that history in system prompt.
-[] Changes prompt is printing object for most previous messages in message history [] It keeps requesting files that are already in its context.
+    - Can also allow you to press up arrow to go through whole history [] Changes prompt is printing object for most previous messages in message history [] It keeps requesting files that are already in its context.
 Need to highlight those paths again somewhere?
     - Requests a file before editing that it just got.